lukasnxyz/lt/README.md

 #### Usage
 Example: <code>lt -t mla -n project</code><br>
-Eake sure that the type you enter is the same as the name of the template that you wish to use (without the <code>.tex</code> extension).
+Make sure that the type you enter is the same as the name of the template that you wish to use (without the <code>.tex</code> extension).

 #### Todo
 * Fix memory issues with strcat and memcpy